+Desk computers and laptops can interface to the RS-485 devices using a USB dongle converter.
+We recommend the industrial version from EasySync, available from Kurz (PN 700491) or the manufacture.
+This device is optically isolated, screw terminal interface with metal enclosure and status LEDs, with a biased bus allowing the auto-polarity detection to work.
 The Modbus interface must be set for device address, protocol, baud rate, and byte order.
-See 342042 for more information on how to configure or verify Modbus communications settings.
-Once properly connected and configured, you will not only see the yellow LED flash for RS-485 receive activity, you will see the green LED flash for transmit or response of the flow transmitter.
-The MFT B-Series unit has two red LEDs used for receive and transmit, respectively.
+Once properly connected and configured, you will see on the EasySync 485 converter the yellow LED flash for RS-485 receive activity and you will see the green LED flash for transmit or response of the flow transmitter.
+Also, on the MFT B-Series unit, it has two red LEDs used for receive and transmit, respectively.
+These should also flash intermittently to indicate activity between the flow transmitter and the Modbus master.
 The full protocol specification and register variable map is found in the serial communications section of the manual.